Woman Sues MGM Resorts for $3M Over Alleged Gold Strike Bed Bugs

 Don’t Let the Bugs Bite

-She is suing on two counts of negligence and one each of intentional infliction of emotional distress, malicious wilful and intentional business practices, and fraudulent concealment.
+She is suing on two counts of negligence and one each of intentional infliction of emotional distress, malicious willful and intentional business practices, and fraudulent concealment.

 By ignoring and avoiding the dangerous condition present at the hotel and on its premises, by failing to warn its hotel guests of the bed bugs, Defendants were reckless and acted in deliberate disregard of the high degree of probability that guests would suffer from bed bug bites and the emotional distress to follow,” it claims.